James Wong Howe

-Wong Tung Jim, A.S.C. (黃宗霑; August 28, 1899 – July 12, 1976), known professionally as James Wong Howe (Houghto), was a Chinese-born American cinematographer who worked on over 130 films.
+James Wong Howe, ASC (born Wong Tung Jim, 黃宗霑; August 28, 1899 – July 12, 1976) was a Chinese-born American cinematographer and film director, who worked on over 130 films during the Golden Age of Hollywood and well into the 1970s.
 During the 1930s and 1940s, he was one of the most sought after cinematographers in Hollywood due to his innovative filming techniques.
-Howe was known as a master of the use of shadow and one of the first to use deep-focus cinematography, in which both foreground and distant planes remain in focus.
+Howe was known as a master of the use of shadow and one of the first to use deep-focus cinematography.

-Born in Canton (Taishan), China, Howe immigrated to the United States at age five and grew up in Washington.
+Born in Guangdong, Howe immigrated to the United States at age five and grew up in Washington.
 He was a professional boxer during his teenage years, and later began his career in the film industry as an assistant to Cecil B. DeMille.
 Howe pioneered the use of wide-angle lenses and low-key lighting, as well as the use of the crab dolly.

 Despite the success of his professional life, Howe faced significant racial discrimination in his private life.
 He became an American citizen only after the repeal of the Chinese Exclusion Act in 1943, and due to anti-miscegenation laws, his marriage to Sanora Babb, a white woman, was not legally recognized in the state of California until 1948.

 Howe earned 10 nominations for the Academy Award for Best Cinematography, winning twice, once for The Rose Tattoo (1955), and once more for Hud (1963).
 He also received Oscar nominations for Algiers (1938), Abe Lincoln in Illinois (1940), Kings Row (1942), The North Star (1943), Air Force (1943), The Old Man and the Sea (1958), Seconds (1966), and Funny Lady (1975).
 He was selected as one of the 10 most influential cinematographers in a survey of the members of the International Cinematographers Guild.

-Career

-Background
+Early life

-Howe was born Wong Tung Jim in Taishan, Canton Province, Qing China in 1899.
+Howe was born Wong Tung Jim (黃宗霑 (Huáng Zōngzhān)) in Taishan, Canton Province (now Guangdong), Qing China in 1899.
 His father Wong Howe moved to America that year to work on the Northern Pacific Railway and in 1904 sent for his family.
 The Howes settled in Pasco, Washington, where they owned a general store.
 A Brownie camera, said to have been bought at Pasco Drug (a now-closed city landmark) when he was a child, sparked an early interest in photography.

 After his father's death, the teenaged Howe moved to Oregon to live with his uncle and briefly considered (1915–16) a career as a bantamweight boxer.
 After compiling a record of 5 wins, 2 losses and a draw, Howe moved to the San Francisco Bay Area in hopes of attending aviation school but ran out of money and went south to Los Angeles.
 Once there, Howe took several odd jobs, including work as a commercial photographer's delivery boy and as a busboy at the Beverly Hills Hotel.